ianrasmussen05/programming-languages-2021/assignment-2.md

 ### Instructions

 Add all your solutions to a file `test/solutions.lc`.
 Each solution will contain one test case, as specified.
-Add further test cases in comments.
 Solutions will be separated by `;;`.

 You can also make additional files for further testing.

-### Task 1
+### Task 1: Extend the interpreter

 Your grammar for LambdaNat5 will be the same as the grammar for LambdaNat 4.
 For this task, note that the grammar contains